-In anticipation of the sale of the CDs, we expect to hedge our obligations under the CDs through certain affiliated or unaffiliated counterparties by taking positions in instruments the value of which is derived from one or more Components or any commodity futures contract or deposit rate underlying one or more Components.
-We may also adjust our hedge by, among other things, purchasing or selling instruments the value of which is derived from one or more Components or any commodity futures contract or deposit rate underlying one or more Components at any time and from time to time, and close out or unwind our hedge by selling any of the foregoing on or before any Valuation Date.
-We cannot give you any assurances that our hedging will not negatively affect the level of the Basket or the performance of the CDs.
+In anticipation of the sale of the CDs, we expect to hedge our obligations under the CDs through certain affiliated or unaffiliated counterparties by taking positions in instruments the value of which is derived from one or more Indices or Funds or the securities, commodities, futures contracts or other assets or financial measures underlying one or more Indices or Funds.
+We may also adjust our hedge by, among other things, purchasing or selling instruments the value of which is derived from one or more Indices or Funds or the securities, commodities, futures contracts or other assets or financial measures underlying one or more Indices or Funds at any time and from time to time, and close out or unwind our hedge by selling any of the foregoing on or before any Valuation Date.
+We cannot give you any assurances that our hedging will not negatively affect the value of the Underlying or the performance of the CDs.
 See "Use of Proceeds and Hedging" below for additional information about our hedging activities.